PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 <span class="images">![fig2-3](assets/Image_signing_flow.png "Figure 2.3")<span>**Figure 2.3:** partitioning of software components.</span></span>

-[Figure 2.3](#fig2-3) shows the factoring of software components into five binary images:
+[Figure 2.3](#fig2-3) shows the factoring of software components into four binary images:

 1. **SoC Compatible Image:** This image contains the TF-A generated BL2 and the ROTPK, and is signed.
 1. **FIP Image:** This image is the TF-A fiptool-generated FIP image, and contains many [TBBR-CLIENT-defined key and content certificates](#ref-tbbr-client), as well as the BL3x bootchain components.